Can you easily travel to the clinic?

 Day of surgery

-When you begin your search to find the right clinic for you it might be logical to start with where the clinic is based.
+When you begin your search it might be logical to start with where the clinic is based and how you are going to travel to and from your surgery.
 Most clinics will ask you to arrive early in the morning and regardless of whether you have Follicular Unit Excision (FUE) or Follicular Unit Transplantation (FUT) the procedure itself will take most of the day.

 Remember that the grafts are particularly delicate for the first 5 days after surgery and for this reason we do not recommend using public transport after the procedure if you can help it.
 Consider the logistics of how you are going to return home, if you can get someone to come and collect you then fantastic if not a taxi will suffice.